uyenle57/AVP3-ImageProcessing/README.md

 #### Instructions
 1. Download and install Xcode and openFrameworks.
-2. Open and compile the program in Xcode.
+2. Open and compile `AVP3-ImageProcessing.xcodeproj` in Xcode.
 3. Sit and enjoy watching circles growing!

 <br>